SumoLogic/sumologic-documentation/docs/apm/traces/view-and-investigate-traces.md

 * Hover over a span segment to view the parent span information and relationship, including the service, operation, relative start in milliseconds, and duration in milliseconds. <br/> ![trace-view-details.png](/img/traces/trace-view-details2.png) ![trace-view-details.png](/img/traces/trace-view-details.png)
 * Hide services that are of less interest by clicking on a segment underneath the **Critical path contribution by service** label.
 This section displays the sequence of service span segments that contribute to the total trace execution time.
 Each colored segment summarizes all span fragments from a single service, where there was no child span activity. <br/>![critical path on trace view.png](/img/traces/critical-path-on-trace-view.png)

-Click on a span segment to open the details side panel, which contains the following tabs:
+Click on a span segment to open the details side panel, which contains the following tabs.

 ### Summary

-The details of the span are provided. contains general information about the span and you can drilldown to logs by span or trace IDs (if present in logs)
+The details of the span are provided. contains general information about the span and you can drilldown to logs by span or trace IDs (if present in logs).

 #### Logs